 According to Bierman and Drebin___ Accounting may be defined as identifying, Measuring, Recording, and communicating financial information.

-American Institute of Certified Public Accountants defined as, “Accounting is the art of recording, classifying and summarizing in a significant manner and in terms of money, transactions and events which are, in part at least, of a financial character and interpreting the results thereof.”
+American Institute of Certified Public Accountants___ Accounting is the art of recording, classifying, and summarizing in a significant manner and terms of money, transactions, and events which are, in part at least, of a financial character and interpreting the results thereof.

 Basic Components of Accounting

 - Recording: The primary function of accounting is to make records of all transactions that the firm enters into.
 For recording, the accountant maintains a set of books.
 Their procedures are very systematic.
 Nowadays, the computer has been deployed to automatically account for transactions as they happen.

 - Summarising: Recording of transactions creates raw data.
 Sentences of road 8000 of little used to in organization for decision making.
 Pages and pages of raw data are of little use to an organization for decision making.
 For this reason, the accountant classifies data.